kestreltechnology/ktadvance/tests/sard/juliet_v1.3/README.md

 > python chc_list_juliettests.py
 ```

-To run the analysis of a Juliet Test Case select one of paths listed
+To run the analysis of a Juliet Test Case select one of the paths listed
 in the output of chc_list_juliettests and run (for example):
 ```
 > python chc_analyze_juliet.py CWE121/s01/CWE129_rand